I have a Zivver account

 Learn how to set up an authenticator app as a Google Chrome extension

-Secure mailing is very easy to do directly from Outlook, using the Zivver Office plug-in.
+Sending secure emails is easy directly from Outlook, using the Zivver Office Plugin.

-• You must be logged into Zivver via Outlook.
+Preparation: You must be logged in to Zivver via Outlook.

-3. Click the toggle toggle_off next to the Zivver logo, to enable secure mailing.
+3. Click the toggle next to the Zivver logo to enable secure emailing.

-6. If you send a Zivver message to the receiving e-mail address for the first time, you will be asked to enter the verification method.
-Set the two-factor authentication and send the message.
-Verification ensures that only the right recipients have access to your message.
-Learn more about the different verification levels
+6. If you send a Zivver message to a recipient’s email address for the first time, you will be asked to enter the verification method.
+Set two-factor authentication and then send the message.
+Verification ensures that only the right recipients can access your message.
+Learn more about the different verification levels.

 7. Wait a moment for the message to be sent.